irisdum/sent2_cloud_remover/README.md

 is a csv.

 ## Vegetation index
-In order to assess the burned area different vegetation index have been implemented
+In order to assess the burned area different vegetation index have been implemented.

+## Land classification